Introduction

 Empowering Medical Research

 23andMe users can consent to have their DNA data used for medical research, potentially contributing to breakthroughs in curing genetic diseases or other medical conditions.
-While this is a positive aspect of sharing genetic data, one could have concerns about other partners that 23andMe shares customer data with.
+This form of genetic research has supported discovery related to disease risk, like Parkinson’s, depression, and hereditary cancers.

 23andMe Pros and Cons: Cons